 The chartering of Citizens National Bank by Federal Government allowed it to issue it's own "National Currency", examples of which are shown below.
 These were jointly backed by local Bank funds and the US Treasury.
-Many hundreds of banks were chartered.
+Many hundreds of such banks were chartered.

 National Currency Bank Notes looked the same across the country, what distinguishes them is

 the name of the bank, as seen on this Netcong NJ note, and Charter number, Netcong's was #6692.